Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.5.d.**  What role, imagined or as yet unimagined, can bioengineering play in addressing these requests?
 (2 to 3 sentences).

-Provide the answers as part of problem set-2.
+Provide your answers as part of PSET-2.
-You will also bring your answers to the class on Week 4 (Fri 26 April) to find teams and begin to brainstorm for your final project.
+You will also bring your answers to the class on Week-4 (Friday 26 April) to find teams and begin to brainstorm for your final project.

 **Extra Credit (5 points)**